michael-spengler/decentralized-finance/README.md

 # Decentralized Finance
 This package provides a variety of DeFi features like payments, deposits, loans and automated investment patterns.

-Explore the space of distributed ledger based banking.
+In order to cultivate the space of distributed ledger based banking, this package leverages many smart contracts on the Ethereum Blockchain.

+The key value proposition of this package is to simplify the accessibility of smart contracts on the Ethereum Blockchain from JavaScript and TypeScript based projects.

+Some of the smart contracts which we use here are provided by [aave.com](https://aave.com/) and [compound.finance](https://compound.finance).

 Contributions are welcome.